loliverhennigh/Computational-Fluid-Dynamics-Machine-Learning-Examples/README.md

 # How To Generate Train Data

-This repo relize on OpenLB to generate the train and test set of simulation data.
+This repo uses OpenLB to generate the train and test set of simulation data.
 To setup the library run
 ```
 ./setup_olb.sh
 ```